Simonson - CSC304 - Computer Architecture

 addition.
 The result of the upper 32-bit addition

 (possibly with this carry) is stored in the upper 32-bits of

-numbers, and the bits should not be treated as two's
+numbers in this assignment, and the bits should not be

 Before you do the next part, you can test your program by hard-coding 0x 0000 1C31 and 0x BFFC F000 in the data section.
 Then add 0x 0000 1C31

 1C31 BFFC F000 and check the answer equals 0x 0000 3863 7FF9 E000.
 Note that in decimal this 64-bit

 × 232 + 2,147,082,240, so the resulting two registers in decimal are: 14,435

 b.
 Write MIPS code that reads a string of